isabellaPhung/UCSC-CSE123-S25/doc/common/demo_procedure.md

 1. The user receives the device, with an instruction slip packaged together with the product.
 2. The user navigates to the website, and creates an account.
-  - Username:
+  - Username: jdoe
-  - Password:
+  - Password: password
 3. Once logged in, the user is presented with the device setup page.
 The user then enters their device's ID, found on the device itself, into the menu.
-  - Device ID:
+  - Device ID: 54
+  - Name: my device
 4. The device should be mapped to that user, and will be intractable once selected in the menu.
 5. The user can now enter the main menu of the linked device.
 This pulls from the data in the cloud storage of that ID.
 6. The user powers on the device, which looks for network configuration data in its storage.
 If not found, it enters access point mode and creates a https server.